pulumi/automation-api-examples/dotnet/InlineSecretsProvider/README.md

 # Inline Program

-This program demonstrates how use Automation API with an `inline` Pulumi program and custom secrets provider.
-This examples build on the basic example in `InlineProgram` but uses a custom secrets provider, which requires setting the configuration and re-using it on subsequent runs.
+This program demonstrates how to use Automation API with an `inline` Pulumi program and custom secrets provider.
+This example builds on the basic example in `InlineProgram` but uses a custom secrets provider, which requires setting the configuration and re-using it on subsequent runs.

 To run this example you'll need a few pre-reqs: